NVIDIA/deepops/README.md

 __Configuration:__

 Configuration of the DGX is accomplished via Ansible roles.
+Various playbooks to install components are available in `ansible/playbooks`.
-Modify the file `ansible/site.yml` to enable or disable various components
+Modify the file `ansible/site.yml` to enable or disable various playbooks, or run playbooks directly.

 Type the default password for `dgxuser` on the DGX when prompted while running the bootstrap playbook.
 The default password for `dgxuser` is `DgxUser123`: